-Specifies the MDisk group into which the MDisk must be placed, after the migration has completed.
+(Required) Specifies the MDisk group into which the MDisk must be placed, after the migration has completed.

 This command migrates the data of the user-specified source virtual disk onto the managed disk specified as the target.
-At completion of the command, the virtual disk will be classified as an image mode disk.
+At completion of the command, the virtual disk is classified as an image mode disk.

 The managed disk specified as the target must be in an unmanaged state at the time the command is run.
-Execution of this command will result in the inclusion of the MDisk into the user-specified MDisk group.
+Processing this command results in the inclusion of the MDisk into the user-specified MDisk group.

 Note: If you receive an error for this command that indicates that the licensed virtualization capacity has been exceeded, then the command was still effective.
-However, the return code will indicate the license violation.

-• CMMVC5786E The action failed because the cluster is not in a stable state.

-- CMMVC5842E The action failed because an entity that was specified in the command does not exist. - CMMVC5874E The action failed because the host does not exist. - CMMVC5875E The action failed because the virtual disk (VDisk) does not exist.
+However, the return code indicates the license violation. • CMMVC5786E The action failed because the cluster is not in a stable state. • CMMVC5842E The action failed because an entity that was specified in the command does not exist. • CMMVC5874E The action failed because the host does not exist. • CMMVC5875E The action failed because the virtual disk (VDisk) does not exist. • CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. • CMMVC6253E The command failed authorization because the session SSH key does not have the requisite role.
 The example below specifies that the user wants to migrate the data from vdisk1 onto mdisk5 and the MDisk must be put into the MDisk group mdgrp2.